The RDPSoft Approach to Remote Desktop User Activity Monitoring

 Remote Desktop User Activity Monitoring – Hard Audit

 Of course, for more highly regulated industries, or special HR scenarios, more intensive user activity monitoring may be warranted – going well beyond the basic need to simply view Remote Desktop sessions.
-In this case, the Remote Desktop Reporter agent can be deployed on all Remote Desktop Session Hosts and Citrix XenDesktop Session Hosts, or Windows Virtual Desktop hosts, and Group Policy can be employed to launch a special in-session process that does periodic screen captures, as well as capture detailed information regarding program window captions, inbound/outbound UDP/TCP activity, and program use, as shown below:
+In this case, the Remote Desktop Reporter agent can be deployed on all Remote Desktop Session Hosts, Citrix XenDesktop Session Hosts, or Windows Virtual Desktop hosts, and Group Policy can be employed to launch a special in-session process that does periodic screen captures, as well as capture detailed information regarding program window captions and websites visited, inbound/outbound UDP/TCP activity, and program use, as shown below:

 Virtual Desktop User Activity Monitoring

 Of course, all of the above scenarios can be replicated if you also need to monitor virtual desktops or physical workstations.
 The Remote Desktop Commander agent can be deployed in the exact same manner, and once it has been so deployed, you can conduct both soft audits and hard audits of user activity in these environments as well, including the recently announced Windows Virtual Desktop platform in Azure.

 Don’t Break the Bank To Monitor User Sessions